Scandy-co/RouxReactNativeHelloWorld/README.md

 # RouxReactNativeHelloWorld

-Example app on using Roux SDK with React Native bindings
+Example app using Roux SDK with React Native bindings

 _PLEASE NOTE - DO NOT BUILD FOR A SIMULATOR - SCANDY CORE IS ONLY PACKAGED TO BE RUN ON DEVICE_